mraffia/odin--tictactoe/README.md

 # odin-tictactoe
-Tic Tac Toe project from Javascript section of the Full Stack Javascript Course on The Odin Project
+Tic Tac Toe project from Javascript section of the Full Stack Javascript Course on The Odin Project.

-### Project Website
+## Project Website
 https://mraffia.github.io/odin-tictactoe/

-### Project Description
+## Project Description
-A tic tac toe game that you can play against a friend.
+A a tic tac toe game you can play in your browser.

+## Features
+- Play tic tac toe against a friend.

-### Tools
+## Tools
-HTML, CSS (Flexbox & CSS Grid), and Vanilla Javascript (Factory functions & module pattern).
+- HTML
+- CSS
+- Javascript